-Kentucky disability insurance for short term coverage ensures you do not have to tap into your savings account or take a loan from a retirement plan.
+Short Term Disability insurance helps reduce the risk of tapping into your savings account or taking a loan from a retirement plan.

 Your Family Needs Financial Support

-Even a disability that lasts around a month can significantly damage the financial standing of your family.
+A disability that lasts a few months can significantly damage the financial standing of your family.
 Covering your family prevents the loss of income and rapidly rising medical bills from placing your family on the brink of filing for bankruptcy.
-Taking out a short term disability insurance policy gives you and everyone in your family peace of mind.
+Obtaining a disability insurance policy gives you and everyone in your family peace of mind.

 What Professions Benefit Most?

-Short term disability insurance in Kentucky covers workers that incur an injury or contract an illness outside of work.
+Workers in Kentucky who enroll in a Short Term Disability insurance plan can collect a financial benefit if they incur an injury or contract an illness outside of work.
 So, why does it matter to define the professions that benefit from the safety net?

 Stress and fatigue combine to lower the body’s immune systems, as well as lead to poor decision making outside of work.